wobingo/wobingo.github.io/README.md

 > my mommy let me have a website

 ## About
 This website was designed and coded by [Kyle Decker](https://kyledecker.me).
-It was built using [Jekyll](https://jekyllrb.com/) and it's freely hosted using [Github Pages](https://pages.github.com/), served with the help of [Cloudflare](https://www.cloudflare.com/).
+It was built with [Jekyll](https://jekyllrb.com/) and it's freely hosted on [Github Pages](https://pages.github.com/) served with the help of [Cloudflare](https://www.cloudflare.com/).
+[Namecheap](https://www.namecheap.com/) is the domain registrar.

-It couldn't have been made without these applications:
+It couldn't have been made without these applications,
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Sketch](https://www.sketchapp.com/)
 - [iTerm](https://iterm2.com/)

-These plugins or helpful snippets:
+these plugins or helpful snippets,
 - [Lazysizes](https://github.com/aFarkas/lazysizes)
 - [jQuery Marquee](https://github.com/aamirafridi/jQuery.Marquee)
 - [range.css](http://danielstern.ca/range.css/#/)

+and two friends that were willing to say yes to almost every dumb idea they came up with.

 ## Images
 The website features photography by [Haley Varacallo](http://www.haleyvaracallo.com) and [Armon Burton](https://www.instagram.com/armbur).